 Everyone in my family has an IHG Card, if for no other reason than that we consistently redeem the free night certificates at hotels that would cost $250+ when paying cash.

-IHG isn’t my favorite hotel group, but they have 5,000+ locations, and I inevitably end up staying at their hotels several times per year, because they often have the best options.
+IHG isn’t my favorite hotel group, but there are 5,000+ locations, and I inevitably end up staying at IHG hotels several times per year, because they often have the best options.

 Let’s look at a few other aspects of the card, though:

 Quick Comparison: IHG Premier Vs. IHG Traveler Card

-Above I’ve written about the $89 annual fee IHG Premier Card, though there’s also the no annual fee IHG Traveler Card.
+Above I’ve written about the $89 ongoing annual fee IHG Premier Card, though there’s also the no annual fee IHG® Rewards Club Traveler Credit Card.
 The Premier Card is absolutely worth the annual fee.
 Why?

 - The Premier Card offers an anniversary free night, while the Traveler Card doesn’t